inf2021229/smartcity/README.md

 ###  Website and Backend

-Open a terminal in the site folder.
+Open a terminal in the site folder:
 ```bash
 cd site/backend
 npm install